-Openings:We are looking for computational graduate students, post-docs, and data scientists, including those interested in doing basic bench experiments.
-If interested, please email me your CV and a brief statement of how our research interests may overlap.
+Openings:We are looking for creative, hard-working scientists at any level.
+If interested, please email me your CV and a brief statement of how our research interests overlap.
 Thanks.

-We work at the interface of theoretical computer science, machine learning, and systems biology.
-We are interested in:
+- We work at the interface of theoretical computer science, machine learning, and systems biology.

-- "Algorithms in nature", i.e. how collections of molecules, cells, and organisms process information and solve interesting distributed computing problems.
+- We primarily study "algorithms in nature", i.e., how collections of molecules, cells, and organisms process information and solve computational problems.

 [abstract]Abstract: Controlling the flow and routing of data is a fundamental problem in many distributed networks, including transportation systems, integrated circuits, and the Internet.
 In the brain, synaptic plasticity rules have been discovered that regulate network activity in response to environmental inputs, which enable circuits to be stable yet flexible.
 Here, we develop a new neuro-inspired model for network flow control that only depends on modifying edge weights in an activity-dependent manner.
 We show how two fundamental plasticity rules (long-term potentiation and long-term depression) can be cast as a distributed gradient descent algorithm for regulating traffic flow in engineered networks.
 We then characterize, both via simulation and analytically, how different forms of edge-weight update rules affect network routing efficiency and robustness.
 We find a close correspondence between certain classes of synaptic weight update rules derived experimentally in the brain and rules commonly used in engineering, suggesting common principles to both.

 S. Navlakha (2017).
 Learning the structural vocabulary of a network.
 Neural Comput., 29, 2:287-312.